WernerVdM97/COS-Obs/vault/Characters/PCs/Flikk.md

 Reunited with his family sword, Flametong, in a gift from [[Sir Godfry]] for lighting the beacon of Argonvostholt.

+[[Flikk]] takes _Zantras, the Kingmaker's_ gift.

+> [!error] _"I won't take no for an anwer."_

+Drew three cards from the deck of many things at once, loosing all magic items as they disintegrate...
 ## Lore

 Fought alongside the order of the silver dragon in the war against Strahd (before he turned) where his brother and were killed in battle 600 years ago.